mohammad21saif/Mohammad_Khan_21169/README.md

 # Deep Learning Assignment - Mohammad Khan 21169

-Welcome to the GitHub repository for Deep Learning course assignment 316 and 616, created by Mohammad Saifullah Khan, Roll no. 21169.
+Welcome to the GitHub repository for Deep Learning course assignment 316, created by Mohammad Saifullah Khan, Roll no. 21169.

 ## Getting Started